 \section{Asymptotic Theory}

-Asymptotic theory for the MDep estimator falls within the category of estimators of models with non-smooth objective functions such as quantile regression (QR) methods, e.g., \textcite{koenker1978regression,powell1991estimation,oberhofer2016asymptotic}, the instrumental variable QR methods of \textcite{chernozhukov2006instrumental,chernozhukov2008instrumental}, the CF approach to QR of \textcite{lee2007endogeneity}, and the valid moment selection procedure of \textcite{cheng2015select}.
+It follows from \eqref{eqn:obj_fun_gen_model} that the asymptotic theory for the MDep estimator belongs to the broader class of estimators based on \( U \)-statistics--type objective functions (e.g., \textcite{honore1994pairwise,honore-powell-2005-pairwise,jochmans2013pairwise}), as well as those involving non-smooth objective functions such as quantile regression (QR) (e.g., \textcite{koenker1978regression,powell1991estimation,oberhofer2016asymptotic}), instrumental-variable QR methods (e.g., \textcite{chernozhukov2006instrumental,chernozhukov2008instrumental}), and the control-function approach to QR of \textcite{lee2007endogeneity}.
+Let the Jacobian and its symmetrised version be defined by respectively.
+Also, define \( \displaystyle \widetilde{X^{gg}}(\theta):= \frac{\partial \widetilde{X^g}(\theta)}{\partial \theta}. \) The parameter vector $ \theta_o$ is the MDep estimand, and $U:= U(\theta_o) - \theta_{o,c} $.